 The Federal Work-Study Program provides students who have financial need the opportunity to earn income from jobs.
 Earnings for this program are funded by both the federal government and the university.
 The student’s total FWS award depends on the student’s financial need, the amount of money the university has for the program and the aid the student has from other programs.
 Students who accept employment are paid bi-weekly by direct deposit or can have the earnings applied to their Bursar account.

-A subsidized Stafford Loan is a low-interest loan made to college students by the federal government.
-The student pays an origination fee and insurance premium, but the federal government pays the interest while the student is enrolled in college as at least a half-time student.
+A subsidized Direct Loan is a low-interest loan made to college students by the federal government.
+The student pays an origination fee and the federal government pays the interest while the student is enrolled in college as at least a half-time student.
 The student is responsible for interest upon graduation; principal repayment starts six months after the borrower ceases to be at least half-time.

-An unsubsidized Stafford Loan is similar to the subsidized Stafford, except the student is responsible for interest payments while enrolled.
+An unsubsidized Direct Loan is similar to the subsidized Stafford, except the student is responsible for interest that accumulates while enrolled.
 Eligibility is not based on financial need.

 Federal Direct Parent Loan for Undergraduate Students (PLUS)

 Parents may borrow up to the total cost of attendance (tuition, room, board, books, etc.), minus financial aid, for each of their dependents attending college.
 There is no limit on family earnings.
-The interest rate is variable.
-Interest begins accruing at disbursement of the funds.
-Parents start making interest repayments approximately 60 days after the final disbursement; deferment is an option that may be selected.
+The interest rate is fixed.
+Interest begins accruing when funds disburse.
+Standard repayment is for parents to start making interest repayments approximately 60 days after the final disbursement; deferment is an option that may be selected.
 The loan must be completely repaid within 10 years from the most recent loan.